On sale date:

 There is even a vintage “Artichoke Tale,” predating kelso recently released graphic novel by a decade and a half. (“I am planning to do a whole book of artichoke tales in the future,” she wrote presciently in her original story notes.)

-Queen of the Black Black shows the first flowering (or sprouting) of a major cartooning talent, and its return to print (fully redesigned) is welcome news for the many readers delighted by Kelsos subsequent graphic novels.
+Queen of the Black Black shows the first flowering (or sprouting) of a major cartooning talent, and its return to print (fully redesigned by the author) is welcome news for the many readers delighted by Kelso’s subsequent graphic novels.

-"Megan Kelsos [comics] are smart, smart, smart.
-[Her artwork] is stately and deliberate, but also conveys a sense of ugency."
-Ms. Magazine
+"Megan Kelso’s [comics] are smart, smart, smart.
+[Her artwork] is stately and deliberate, but also conveys a sense of urgency." — Ms. Magazine

-"Kelsos work radiates a warmth, poetry, sympathy, and simultaneously earthy and otherworldly essence that few comics creators have brought to the table with such quiet confidence and grace.
+"Kelso’s work radiates a warmth, poetry, sympathy, and simultaneously earthy and otherworldly essence that few comics creators have brought to the table with such quiet confidence and grace.
 The closest comic in recent memory to match Artichoke Tales, both in breadth and depth, is Jeff Smith’s Bone.
 [Grade] A." — The Onion A.V.
 Club

 "Rather than a narrative arc, with ascensions and declines, Artichoke Tales feels like a series of expansions.
 The characters and their world grow to envelop the reader in a singular, charming way." — Paul Constant - The Stranger

 "Anyone looking for a masterful example of the short story in comics would do well to give this a try.
 Beautifully written and well illustrated, this a wonderful portfolio of work from a creator showing a deep well of promise from the start." — Grovel